 It might be the major cause, but it is also very uncommon.
 Nowadays, everyone uses the correct spark plugs, so these plugs are unlikely to hit the piston.

 Maybe Something Dropped in the Cylinder?

 It sounds harsh, but this might happen during carelessness.
-During maintenance, when something drops and finds its way to the cylinder, it may get stuck between the spark plug and piston.
+During maintenance, when something drops and finds its way to the cylinder, it may get stuck between the spark plug and the piston.

 Thus, the piston will hit the spark plug, bending the electrode right away.
 Remember that the electrodes are very small and narrow.
 This is why they get bent so easily.

 If the piston contact is good, the gap between the electrodes will shrink, sometimes they might even end up touching each other.
-One electrode touching the other will cause major problems to the engine.
+One electrode touching the other will cause major problems for the engine.